Thilak-cm/IC25-hackathon/README.md

 ---

 ## Interactive UI
-The system includes an intuitive UI with an interactive map of UMD’s campus featuring all parking lots.
+The system includes an intuitive UI with an interactive map of UMD's campus featuring all parking lots.
 Key features include:
 - **Color-Coded Map**:
   - Parking lots are color-coded based on their permission types.
 - **User Input**: